 The One Health concept, as described by the American Veterinary Medical Association, is the integrative effort of multiple disciplines working locally, nationally, and globally to attain optimal health for people, animals, and the environment.

 While the One Health terminology is reasonably new, the concept itself isn’t, it has long been recognised that the health of people is connected to the health of animals and the environment.
-In more recent years the change in interactions between people, animals, and our environment have led to the emergence and re-emergence of many diseases.
+In more recent years the change in interactions between people, animals, and our environment has led to the emergence and re-emergence of many diseases.

 Major opportunities exist to protect public health by improving diagnostics and public health interventions, thereby preventing and controlling pathogens.